rust-lang/rustc-perf/collector/benchmarks/README.md

 Each benchmark contains a makefile.
 This makefile defines various standard targets.
-The basic procedure for running a benchmark is defined in `process.sh` and looks like this:
+The basic procedure for running a benchmark is defined in `../src/bin/rustc-perf-collector/execute.rs` and looks like this:

 1. Invoke `make patches` to get a list of patches.
 This target should output a series of patches, or else output nothing.
 If it outputs nothing,